-As identified throughout the study, as well as in the outcomes from the Council of Europe's seminar Artificial Intelligence and its Impact on Young People, digital technologies can bring a series of opportunities for young people, in terms of:
+As identified throughout the study, as well as in the outcomes from the Council of Europe's Seminar on 'Artificial Intelligence and its impact on Youth', digital technologies can bring a series of opportunities for young people, in terms of:

-1. Health and well-being
+1. Health and wellbeing

-The use of digital tools and social media can contribute significantly to the well-being of young people, especially when it comes to building trust and self-esteem, supporting peer education and improving the skills of both young people and youth workers:
+The use of digital tools and social media can contribute significantly to the wellbeing of young people, especially when it comes to building trust and self-esteem, supporting peer education and improving the skills of both young people and youth workers:

-- digital technologies have the potential to bypass fear of contact among young people in need of professional help and in improving or maintaining mental health; - digital technology "can provide destigmatised spaces fostering the ability to share personal stories, enhance social networks, and learn about resources from peers, as well as gain information, insights and strategies for coping with challenges" (OECD 2018: 8); - social media and ICT tools can have benefits on youth mental health, by improving their social skills, talking to their friends and peers online, expressing themselves and initiating new actions (Frith 2017); - ▶ Al-powered technologies can serve as enablers for young people with disabilities.
+- digital technologies have the potential to bypass fear of contact among the young people in need of professional help and in improving or maintaining mental health; - digital technology "can provide destignatized spaces fostering the ability to share personal stories, enhance social networks, and learn about resources from peers, as well as gain information, insights and strategies for coping with challenges can" (OECD, 2018: 8); - social media and ICT tools can have benefits on youth mental health, by improving their social skills, talking to their friends and peers online, expressing themselves and initiating new actions (Frith, E., 2017); - Al-powered technologies can serve as enablers for young people with disabilities.
 These may be, for example, in the form of applications that transform text to speech for young people with visual impairments.

-2. Communication and information
+2. Communication and Information

-Young people find it easier to take on all the opportunities offered by digital content and ICT, and address the potential risks of online activities (Székely and Nagy 2011), due to the following characteristics:
+Young people find it easier to take on all the opportunities offered by the digital content and ICT, and address potential risks of online activities (Levente and Nagy, 2011), due to the following characteristics:

-- ▶ Young people take in information quickly and are very fond of performing tasks simultaneously.
-It often means that sometimes they may approach the content in a superficial manner, without any deeper considerations on its usefulness or safety. - ▶ Youth give preference to images, videos and sounds over text and strive for immediate gratification of their desires.
+- Young people take in information quickly and are very fond of performing tasks simultaneously.
+It often means that they sometimes may approach the content in a superficial manner, without any deeper considerations on their usefulness or safety. - Youth gives preference to images, videos and sounds over text and strive for immediate gratification of their desires.

-In line with the listed characteristics, there are vast types of techniques that can be used in order to better engage young users of digital social inclusion services.
-These include: indirect dialogues (interactive web page, blog or wiki), direct instant dialogue (messaging, chat), social networking sites, video portals, MOOCs, social labs, "maker spaces", games and virtual worlds that can facilitate bringing a solution to young people's needs through their direct engagement.
+In line with the listed characteristics, there are vast types of techniques that can be used in order to better engage young users of the digital social inclusion services.
+These include: indirect dialogues (interactive webpage, blog or wiki), direct instant dialogue (messaging, chat), social networking sites, video portals, MOOCs, social labs, 'maker spaces', games and virtual worlds that can facilitate bringing a solution to the young people's needs through their direct engagement.

-From a communication perspective, digital youth work tools offer young people: faster access to information and basic guidance, an interactive approach that may be available at all times and 24/7 services, available regardless of the place of residence of a young person and their willingness to expose their identity.
+From a communication perspective, digital youth work tools offer young people: faster access to information and basic guidance, interactive approach that may be available at all times and 24/7 services, available regardless of the place of residence of a young person and their willingness to expose their identity.